 So, what does a writer need to know to write for your company’s website?
 Here are several things you need to tell them.

 When working with copywriters, I suggest giving them a “topic” rather than a “keyword.”
 Gone are the days of keyword density.
 Now the search engines look for semantics.
-The easiest way to do this is to simply write about a topic.
-When they write about a topic they’ll naturally use your keywords and natural variations.
+The easiest way to do this is to write about a topic.
+When they write about a topic, they’ll naturally use your keywords and natural variations.

 Most writers work in terms of words.
 They usually charge by the word, too.
 You need to be clear upfront about your needs.

 A good writer needs to know the audience for whom they’re writing.
 Are they novices?
 Are they experts?
-Are they make or female?
+Are they male or female?
 The more you can give your writer, the better the article will speak to your audience.

 Reliable Acorn will help you create a custom digital marketing strategy that does just that.